WMRF-FM

 WMRF-FM (95.7 FM) is a hot adult contemporary radio station from Lewistown, Pennsylvania branded as "Merf Radio".
-The station serves communities throughout Mifflin County, Juniata County, and western Snyder County all in central Pennsylvania.
+The station serves communities throughout Mifflin County, and Juniata County.
 The station is owned by Seven Mountains Media, through licensee Southern Belle, LLC.

-The broadcasts come from WMRF from their studios in downtown Lewistown.
+WMRF-FM's studios are in downtown Lewistown.

-In late 2015, WLAK-FM no longer simulcasted WMRF, and instead became Hunny 103.5, broadcasting a classic hits format.
+In late 2015, WLAK (103.5 FM) ended its simulcast of WMRF-FM, and instead became Hunny 103.5, broadcasting a classic hits format.
 Hunny was formerly broadcasting at 106.3.
 The move also decreased the listening area, since WHUN broadcasts from Huntingdon.